jsulak/aQuery/README.md

 _jQuery for the Arbortext Object Model (AOM)_

-aQuery is the new, better way to work with XML and XUI dialogs in Arbortext Editor.
+aQuery is a new way to work with XML and XUI dialogs in Arbortext Editor.
 It makes your code shorter, easier to read, and more fun to write.
 It's a port of the popular [jQuery](http://www.jquery.com) library.

-The current version of aQuery is 0.7 alpha.
+The current version of aQuery is 0.7.
+It has been tested on Arbortext 5.3 and 5.4.

 The best documentation on how to use aQuery is the [jQuery documentation](http://docs.jquery.com/Main_Page) itself.
-Most methods that make sense to use in an XML-only environment have been ported; a full list is below under API.
+Most methods that make sense to use in an XML-only environment have been ported; a full list is below under *API*.

+For an example of aQuery in action, load Arbortext with the custom folder provided with the source, and set the variable `aQueryDir` in initProject.js to the location where you've saved the aQuery scripts.

 ## How To Use ##